-ERPGs are developed by the American Industrial Hygiene Association through a rigorous peer-review process that emphasizes human experience to the extent that such information is available.
-However, as for the AEGLs, data from animal studies are often used as the basis for the ERPG concentrations.
-Similar to the AEGLs, ERPGs are defined for three effect levels, as follows:
+ERPGs are developed by the American Industrial Hygiene Association through a rigorous peer review process that emphasizes human experience to the extent that such information is available.
+However, as for AEGLs, data from animal studies are often used as the basis for the ERPG concentrations.
+Like AEGLs, ERPGs are defined for three effect levels: